Health Science Students - Blood Borne Pathogen Exposure

 Baseline Testing for Yourself for HIV, Hepatitis B, Hepatitis C

-Baseline testing for you is ordered through Campus Health Services if you are
+Baseline testing for you is ordered through Campus Health Services if the source patient is positive for HIV, hepatitis B or hepatitis C and is warranted by the situation.
+If UNC

 Campus Health is closed, the CHS physician will advise you as to whether an